 As in the other states of the period, below the royal court a central government controlled the kingdom with officials appointed to oversee the six provinces (pu).
 The Silla kings may have had less power than their counterparts in other kingdoms, though, as they shared government with a small council of aristocrats, the hwabaek, which decided on even the most important issues of state such as declarations of war.

 The Silla kingdom was unusual in that amongst the long line of male sovereigns two Queens ruled – Seondeok (r.
-632-647 CE) and Chindok (r.
+632-647 CE) and Jindeok (r. c.
 647-654 CE).
-The former gained the throne because her father, king Chinpyong (r.
+The former gained the throne because her father, king Jinpyeong (r.
 579-632 CE) had no male heir.
 Her reign was distinguished by the increased integration of Buddhism as the state religion.
-Chindok followed in her cousin's footsteps and helped Silla dominate the Korean peninsula.
-There would be a third queen – Chinsong (r.
+Jindeok followed in her cousin's footsteps and helped Silla dominate the Korean peninsula.
+There would be a third queen – Jinseong (r.
 887-898 CE), who ruled in the Unified Silla Period.

 The majority of the king or queen's subjects were farmers who worked their own land but who were also required to provide labour for government projects such as the construction of fortifications and, in time of war, to fight in the Silla army.
 An aristocracy dominated administrative and religious positions with their wealth coming from trade and landed estates worked by slaves (largely drawn from prisoners of war and criminals).
 Aristocratic youths were trained in the Hwarang or 'Flower Boys' system, which, despite its Buddhist teachings, emphasised martial prowess and heroism.